Menstrual Cramp Relief

 For some, acupuncture for cramps seems to help the body decrease pain and heighten blood flow.

 - It is painless.
 Acupuncture needles are very fine and painless even if deeply inserted into the skin.
 Even patients who are afraid of needles report little discomfort.

 - Minimal side effects.
 Some patients may experience slight bruising or brief lightheadedness.

 - A legitimate alternative to drugs.
 Acupuncture attempts to release natural healing and pain-killing mechanisms in the body so that you can avoid using drugs that may upset the body’s energy.

 The World Health Organization considers acupuncture for cramps (dysmenorrhea) to be a safe and effective treatment.
 We have personal experience and good success in relieving painful periods using both acupuncture for cramps and herbal medicine.

-At Philadelphia Acupuncture Clinic Victor Tsan, MD – delivers different alternative strategies for this medical disorders.
-Being experienced acupuncturist, homeopath, and hypnotherapist at the same time, Doctor Tsan uses a combination of these methods and, as a result, most of the women who get treatment at this facility become cured forever.
+At Philadelphia Acupuncture Clinic, Victor Tsan, MD, and the team of licensed professionals – deliver different alternative strategies for this medical disorder.
+Being an experienced acupuncturist, homeopath, and hypnotherapist at the same time, Doctor Tsan uses a combination of these methods and, as a result, most of the women who get treatment at this facility become cured forever.

-“Holistic Medicine does not relief the pain – it cures the disease.
-In most of the cases dysmenorrhea or menstrual cramps appear as a result of hormonal disbalance in woman’s body and when we are able to diagnose and pinpoint which particular group of hormones are out of the equation we can fix it and cure forever”, – Dr. Tsan says.
+“Holistic Medicine does not relieve the pain – it cures the disease.
+In most cases, dysmenorrhea or menstrual cramps appear as a result of hormonal disbalance in a woman’s body and when we are able to diagnose and pinpoint which particular group of hormones are out of the equation we can fix it and cure it forever”, – Dr. Tsan says.